On the accuracy of Prony's method for recovery of exponential sums with closely spaced exponents: Super-resolution and Prony's method

 Now let us consider the setting of \prettyref{sub:superres-intro} again, and suppose that $\ell=n$, $\Omega$ is constant and $\delta \rightarrow 0$.
 The above analysis suggests that Prony's method should not be used for solving \eqref{eq:exp-sum} already in this simplified setting, as the estimates derived in Propositions~\ref{prop:prony-naive-analysis} and \ref{prop:ampl-naive} are clearly suboptimal with respect to the min-max error of Theorem \ref{thm:minmax}.
 However, the actual numerical performance of Prony's method turns out to be much more accurate.
 Indeed, a simple numerical experiment (Figure \ref{fig:prony-initial-check}) demonstrates that Prony's method exhibits cancellation of errors in both steps 2 and 3, resulting in errors of the order $\delta^{2-2\ell}\epsilon$ for both the coefficients of the Prony polynomial and the roots themselves.
-On the other hand, replacing the error vector $\delta\vec{p}$ with a random complex vector $\Delta\vec{r}$ such that $|\Delta r_j|=|\Delta p_j|=|q_j-p_j|$, we observe that the corresponding root perturbations are of the order $\delta^{3-3\ell}\epsilon$.
-Thus, the analysis should take into account both the Hankel structure of $\tilde{H}_n$ in step 2, and the inter-relations between the errors in different coefficients in step 3.
+On the other hand, replacing the error vector {$\Delta\vec{p}$} with a random complex vector $\Delta\vec{r}$ such that $|\Delta r_j|=|\Delta p_j|=|q_j-p_j|$, we observe that the corresponding root perturbations are of the order $\delta^{3-3\ell}\epsilon$, { exactly as predicted by \prettyref{prop:prony-naive-analysis}.
+Thus, a refined analysis, which is aimed at discovering the true error tolerance of Prony's method, should take into account the inter-relations between the errors in different coefficients in step 3.}

 The bound in \prettyref{prop:ampl-naive} turns out to be extremely pessimistic as well, as evident from Figure \ref{fig:prony-initial-check} (right panel).
 Here again the bound is not attained as described, the Vandermonde structure of $V$ (resp. $\tilde{V}$) evidently playing a crucial role with regards to stability.
-Furhter experiments suggesting the asymptotic optimality of Prony's method both in terms of stability coefficient, and the threshold SNR, have been recently reported in \cite{decimatedProny} in the clustered geometry.
-Motivated by the numerical evidence as described, in this paper we close this gap and derive the true error tolerance of Prony's method.
+Further experiments suggesting the asymptotic optimality of Prony's method both in terms of stability coefficient, and the threshold SNR, have been recently reported in \cite{decimatedProny} in the clustered geometry.
+Motivated by the numerical evidence as described, in this paper we close the aforementioned gap and derive the true error tolerance of Prony's method.